The usual preamble

 noise_complaint_counts / complaint_counts

 Oops, why was that zero?
 That's no good.
 This is because of integer division in Python 2.
-Let's fix it, by converting complaint_counts
+Let's fix it, by converting complaint_counts into an array of floats.

 noise_complaint_counts / complaint_counts.astype(float)